emilyeserven/emilyeserven.github.io/_posts/2016-09-30-js-problem.markdown

 memberList();
 ```

-`innerHTML` solved a lot of problems, thereby creating unneeded code.
+`innerHTML` solved a lot of problems, thereby creating unneeded code (although it should be noted that its use is a last resort, as interacting with DOM elements in that was is bad practice).
 I removed the `label` query selector, the item in the `for` loop that removed the actual `<label>`, and all the `console.log`s that were used for debugging.

 Finally, I wanted to optimize loading times.
 Since this script was only needed on a specific category of pages, I inserted the JavaScript into a Toolset content template, which only loaded on the needed pages.

 ## Final Product

-<p data-height="300" data-theme-id="25744" data-slug-hash="ZpXEjN" data-default-tab="css,result" data-user="emilyeserven" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/emilyeserven/pen/ZpXEjN/">Colon JS Problem, After</a> by Emily Serven (<a href="http://codepen.io/emilyeserven">@emilyeserven</a>) on <a href="http://codepen.io">CodePen</a>.</p>
+<p data-height="300" data-theme-id="25744" data-slug-hash="ZpXEjN" data-default-tab="result" data-user="emilyeserven" data-embed-version="2" class="codepen">See the Pen <a href="https://codepen.io/emilyeserven/pen/ZpXEjN/">Colon JS Problem, After</a> by Emily Serven (<a href="http://codepen.io/emilyeserven">@emilyeserven</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>

 ## Some Notes on Research and Asking for Help